ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 > How do clients know what the relays are, and how do they know that they have the right keys for them?
 Each relay has a long-term public signing key called the "identity key".
 Each directory authority additionally has a "directory signing key".
 The directory authorities provide a signed list of all the known relays, and in that list are a set of certificates from each relay (self-signed by their identity key) specifying their keys, locations, exit policies, and so on.
 So unless the adversary can control a majority of the directory authorities (as of 2012 there are 8 directory authorities), he can't trick the Tor client into using other Tor relays.
 >
 > How do clients know what the directory authorities are?
 The Tor software comes with a built-in list of location and public key for each directory authority.
 So the only way to trick users into using a fake Tor network is to give them a specially modified version of the software.

+We will run a series of commands on the directory authority to set it up.

 First, stop any currently running Tor process: